apache/incubator-wayang/wayang-docs/src/main/resources/how_contribute/preparing_releases.md

 E-Mail Topic:
 <div style="border: 1px solid gray; padding: 1em;">
 <pre>
-[VOTE] Apache Wayang 0.6.0 RC1
+[VOTE] Apache Wayang (incubating) 0.6.0 RC1
 </pre>
 </div>

 Message:
 <div style="border: 1px solid gray; padding: 1em;">
 <pre>
-Apache Wayang 0.6.0 has been staged under [2] and it’s time to vote on accepting it for release.
+Apache Wayang (incubating) 0.6.0 has been staged under [2] and it’s time to vote on accepting it for release.
 All Maven artifacts are available under [1].
 Voting will be open for 72hr.
 A minimum of 3 binding +1 votes and more binding +1 than binding -1 are required to pass.